neil-unomaha/CIF_CYBR_8950/Literature-Research.md

     - Facilitate data access
     - Facilitate access for all devices
     - The perpetual beta (continuous improvement)
 4. Rationale: Researchers claim that, at the time of this publication, there did not exist a tailored application to the special education sector.
 5. Investigative Approach: Developed over 18 month field trial with one student with autism.
 Started with a prototype and with feedback made tweaks and increased features over time.
 6. Lessons Learned: A collective intelligence model can be applied to many different contexts—likely any context where the aggregated information from various contexts all surrounding the same issue or problem can yield revealing insights.
+7. Implications For Practice:  Collective intelligence can be used in a variety of environments in order to yield insight that was not previously available.
+In special education, documentation from various practictioners is created in silos.
+An interface that can combine all that information can yield good insight.
+8. Implication for Resarch:  Where else is collective intelligence currently not being applied?
+Can collective intelligence strategies yield more insight?

 D. G. Gregg, “Designing for collective intelligence,” Communications of the ACM, vol. 53, no. 4, p.
 134, Jan.
 2010.